The making of the 'location galleries'

 We have now been to all locations except a few that we cannot find.
 That is the smithy where Tell gets work in episode Rebirth.
 It is about the interior and the exterior.

-The Smithy in Episode Rebirth The cave of The pit and the Rock (somewhere In the Perigord).
+The Smithy in Episode Rebirth unknown The cave of The pit and the Rock (Uknown in the Perigord).
+Boulders Lozere, found 2019

 The hardest ones